A characterization of chains in dimension three: Chains

 The pair of ODEs for the chains of a CR structure that is not locally equivalent to the flat model becomes cumbersome to write.
 As an example, taking $F(x,y,p)=\tfrac{1}{6}y^3,$ the pair of ODEs for its chains are given by

-Following our discussion on chains of CR structures with an infinitesimal symmetry and 3rd order ODEs, in the above pair of ODEs $p'$ can be solved algebraically from the first ODE, replacing which into the second ODE gives a 3rd order ODE in $y(x).$ It would be interesting to give a geometrically invariant description of this correspondence.
+Following our discussion above on chains of CR structures with an infinitesimal symmetry and 3rd order ODEs, in the above pair of ODEs $p'$ can be solved algebraically from the first ODE.
+Replacing the expression for $p'$ into the second ODE gives a 3rd order ODE in $y(x).$ It would be interesting to give a geometrically invariant description of this correspondence.